JoshiSneh/Quotes/README.md

 # Quotes
-Quotes webpage using quotes API
+Quotes for the day Webpage.

 You can Tweet the quotes directly through this page using tweet now button.